microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 Launch the application by navigating to your Azure resource group, choosing the app service resource, and clicking on the default domain.
 On the first launch, your application will not show any summaries.
-You will need to add data to see summarized results of conversations.
+You will need to upload your data files in the correct format (instructions available below the following image) to see summarized results of conversations.

 ![image](/images/readMe/image12.png)